anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/sv".

 The registrar-agent voucher-response Content-Type header is `application/voucher-jws+json` and contains the voucher as provided by the MASA.
-An example if given in {{MASA-vr}} for a MASA  signed voucher and in {{MASA-REG-vr}} for the voucher with the additional signature of the registrar.
+An example is given in {{MASA-vr}} for a MASA  signed voucher and in {{MASA-REG-vr}} for the voucher with the additional signature of the registrar.

 A nonceless voucher may be accepted as in {{RFC8995}} and may be allowed by a manufacture's pledge implementation.